filepress/filepress/docs/intro.md

 This is to provide an entry into filepress development.

+The name filepress references old time [letterpresses](https://en.wikipedia.org/wiki/Letterpress_printing).
+Before they were used to form letters into books.
+Now filepress is used to form files into blogs.

 ## Basics

 filepress processes all markdown files in a given source folder and then does the following with these: